BharatChandora/easynotesapp/README.md

 - [AngularJs](https://angular.io/) on the cliend
 - CSS based on [bootstrap](https://getbootstrap.com/)

-The app is deployed on heroku [easynotesforyou](https://easynotesforyou.herokuapp.com/)
+The app is deployed on Cyclic [easynotesforyou](https://easynotesforyou.cyclic.app/)